brycedrennan/imaginAIry/README.md

 - fix: hide the "triton" error messages
 - fix: package will not try to install xformers on `aarch64` machines.
 While this will allow the dockerfile to build on MacOS M1, [torch will not be able to use the M1 when generating images.](https://github.com/pytorch/pytorch/issues/81224#issuecomment-1499741152)
 - build: specify proper Pillow minimum version (fixes #325)
+- build: check for torch version at runtime (fixes #329)

 **12.0.3**
 - fix: exclude broken versions of timm as dependencies